tomgxz/Kraken/REPORT.md

   - When creating the site, the user can select options that allow them to change the default styling properties of the site.
   > These will be the options for colour palettes and font families.

   - The site owner can assign other users the ability to edit public or private sites, but there cannot be two people editing simultaneously.
-(This is because it would be more complicated to program)
+(This is because it would be more complicated to program).
+This would be achieved by modifying the database structure to have a linking table between the User and Site tables.
+This is explained later in the design section.
   >

   - To export the site, the user will have two options that will be clearly defined in the UI